ISDuBA/ISDuBA/docs/setup.md

 ```
 psql
 ```
-Create the Keycloak and your personal user, so Keycloak can access it later:
+Create the Keycloak user so Keycloak can access it later:
 ```
 CREATE USER keycloak WITH PASSWORD 'keycloak';
-CREATE USER username WITH PASSWORD 'userpassowrd';
 ```
 Exit psql via:
 ```